Dulles International Airport Main Terminal: Contemporary

 Saarinen had deemed the Dulles Main Terminal "the best thing I have done".

 When the terminal was being completed in early 1962, the architectural critic Ada Louise Huxtable described Saarinen as having successfully created "a symbolic entrance to the nation", saying that the design had a similar effect to an ancient Greek temple.
 The Baltimore Sun wrote that the terminal's design was "vaguely suggestive of some oriental shrine".
-Paul J. C. Friedlander, also of The New York Times, said the swooping roof and slanted glass facade created an effect of "grace and lightness".
+Paul J. C. Friedlander, of The New York Times, said the swooping roof and slanted glass facade created an effect of "grace and lightness".
 The commentator Walter McQuade wrote for Architectural Forum: "It is likely that the most majestic single statement of this integrated expressionism will be his design for Dulles Terminal."
 Saarinen had deemed the Dulles Main Terminal "the best thing I have done"; of the projects he had been working on when he died, he had been especially proud of the Dulles terminal and New York's CBS Building.
 Saarinen's wife, the architectural critic Aline B. Saarinen, similarly believed the terminal would be her husband's "best work".

 Although the Associated Press wrote that the completed terminal "was too modern for many tastes when it was built", the Architectural Record said the building "was almost instantly regarded as a Modern masterpiece".
 When the terminal opened, Newsday of New York described the building as "definitely a design of the future", and a reporter for the Baltimore Sun said the structure "looks better the closer one gets to it", Architectural Forum, in a 1963 article, wrote that the terminal "happily will never grow into an octopus", referring to the lack of jetways.
 The Associated Press wrote that the walls, interior lighting, and control tower combined to create "a dreamlike appearance" at night.
 The architect Cesar Pelli, a former employee of Saarinen's, described the feeling of approaching the Dulles terminal as being similar to that of approaching a "great temple or a great cathedral in the countryside in France".

 Several commentators described the concave roof as creating a soaring effect, and they also likened the building to a plane.
 The Bristol Herald Courier said that "no building of such size ever seemed so likely to take flight", and a Sarasota Journal writer praised the terminal's beauty, saying: "The trouble is, Mr. Saarinen forgot to put in the engines."
-Wolf Von Eckardt considered the Dulles terminal, along with Boston City Hall, as "the greatest [building] on the American scene in a decade or two".
+Wolf Von Eckardt considered the Dulles terminal, along with Boston City Hall, as likely to become "the greatest [building] on the American scene in a decade or two".
 Conversely, Morris Lapidus wrote for Architecture: The AIA Journal in 1964 that, although the building's exterior was "beautifully bold and daring", the interior lacked scale or embellishing details.
+The historian Vincent Scully disliked Saarinen's use of "whammo shapes" at the TWA Flight Center and the Dulles Main Terminal, calling the latter "finger-tip insecurity over marshmallow slab".